KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 # Create starter Supply Chains

-This topic provides recipes for authoring useful, minimal Supply Chains to get started with.
+This topic gives you recipes for authoring useful, minimal Supply Chains to get started with.

-## Build and Deploy an application recipe
+## <a id='app-recipe'></a> Build and deploy an application recipe

 This Supply Chain builds and deploys an application from source.

 It performs the following actions:

-- Pull application source from Git
+- Pull the application source from Git
 - Build a container image using Buildpacks
 - Generate a runtime definition with the image
 - Generate a Kubernetes Deployment and Service